nathancarter/weblurch/doc/lean-app-plan.md

 ## Terms

- 1. Define a function that converts a term group in the document into Lean code, as follows.
-Call it `termGroupToCode`.
-    * If the group contains any other group, have the result be the empty string.
-    * Otherwise, the result is the group's contents, as text, followed by a one-line comment character, followed by the group's ID.
  1. Define a function that converts the document into Lean code by calling `termGroupToCode` on all top-level term groups in the document, and joining the results with newlines between.
 Call it `documentToCode`.